ALUMNI PROFILE

 When she walked across the Winthrop Coliseum stage on Dec.
 16, 2023, she became the first in her immediate family to graduate from college.
 She called her Winthrop experience “very fulfilling.”

-She has enrolled in the Master of Health Administration executive track at the University of South Carolina for Fall 2024.
+She started in the Master of Health Administration executive track program at the University of South Carolina in Fall 2024.

 In addition to her studies, Selmon volunteered as secretary of the Student Veterans of Winthrop, was elected vice president of the Spanish Club, and belonged to the Healthcare Management Association.